marconvcm/trimui-smartpro-boilerplate/README.md

 ## Development Workflow

-1. Edit source files in the `workspace/src/` directory
+1. Edit C++ source files in the `workspace/src/` directory
-2. Add resources (images, fonts, etc.) to the `workspace/res/` directory
+2. Add resources (images, fonts, CSS files, etc.) to the `workspace/res/` directory
+3. Define UI styles in `workspace/res/styles.css` using CSS-like syntax
-3. Build and test your application
+4. Build and test your application
-4. Create a PAK for distribution
+5. Create a PAK for distribution

 ## Build Commands